yipson/yipson/README.md

 - At the moment I've worked with Java and Python.
 Currently I've decided stayed with Java and its Spring Boot framework
 - 🌱 I’m currently doing Spring Boot projects
-- 📚 I'm learning about microservices
+- 📚 I'm working with microservices

 - ⚡ I wait you have a fun around my repositories.
 Welcome!
 <!--